What is long-term care insurance?

 About DISB

 The mission of the D.C.
-Department of Insurance, Securities and Banking is two-fold: 1) protect consumers by providing equitable, thorough, efficient, and prompt regulatory supervision of the financial services companies, firms, and individuals operating in the District of Columbia, and 2) develop and improve market conditions to attract and retain financial services firms to the District of Columbia.
+Department of Insurance, Securities and Banking is three-fold: 1) cultivate a regulatory environment that protects consumers and attracts and retains financial services firms to the District; 2) empower and educate residents on financial matters; and 3) provide financing for District small businesses.
 Visit us online at disb.dc.gov.
 Portions of this guide are courtesy of the National Association of Insurance Commissioners (www.naic.org).

 Updated Sept.
 12, 2014